phpvms/acars-pdk/README.md

 ---

-# A simple "how to"
+# The General Steps

-Fork this repository.
+First, fork this repository.
 Follow the setup below.
-Then start editing the scripts in the `/src` directory.
+Then start editing the scripts in the `/src` directory, depending on what you want to do.
+Then, you can distribute it to your pilots.

-The general steps:

 - Complete the setup, including the `.env` file
 - Disable downloading the latest updates